AIVid. AI Video Generator Logo

 Creators used the newer model to maintain a character's exact facial geometry across 20 different camera angles.

-When they tried the same workflow in version 4.5, it failed due to identity drift in the VAE-limited latents.
+When they tried the same workflow in version 4.5, it failed due to severe identity drift in the VAE-limited latents.

 That said, the architectural shift also brings massive performance gains.